⚓ U.S. Navy — Frigates

 Oliver Hazard Perry FFG-7

-The Oliver Hazard Perry FFG-7 consisted of 51 vessels.
-Like all U.S. Navy frigates built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Oliver Hazard Perry FFG-7 ships may have been exposed to asbestos fibers.
+The Oliver Hazard Perry FFG-7 was a class of U.S. Navy frigates from the asbestos era, led by USS Oliver Hazard Perry (FFG-7).
+Its 51 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Oliver Hazard Perry FFG-7 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Oliver Hazard Perry FFG-7 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy frigates built before approximately 1980.
-Common sources of asbestos exposure aboard Oliver Hazard Perry FFG-7 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy frigates built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

 At-Risk Ratings Aboard Oliver Hazard Perry FFG-7 Ships